cardyok/penetration-test-project/README.md

 <a href="https://www.google.com">Continue to Google</a>
 ```
 3.1 Make sure index.php has highest priority in apache2 (over index.html)
-4. Code i used for payload.sh is
+4. Code i wrote for payload.sh is
 ```
 #!/bin/bash
 (sudo su;